 User stories are a simple, yet effective way to communicate how a user or customer employs a product.
 But writing user stories that help a team build great software can be challenging.
-The following list summarises five common user story mistakes to help you improve your stories.
+The post shares five common user story mistakes and how to overcome them.